Frequently Asked Questions

 Though we love that you are having Shabbat lunch, we are in the Friday night Shabbat dinner business.
 We can only support Shabbat dinners.

 Should I register to host even though I'm not ready to "Create a Dinner" on the platform?

 YES!
 If you know that you’d like to host Shabbat at some point with OneTable, register now!
 The more you plan ahead, the more helpful OneTable can be.
 You can log back into the platform whenever you’re ready to host a dinner!

 - While you can always post as far in advance as you like, we recommend that you post your dinner at least one (1) week in advance.

-- At the latest, you will need to post your dinner by Tuesday at 11:30 pm EST in order to receive OneTable nourishment for the same week.
+- At the latest, you will need to post your dinner by Monday at midnight local time in order to receive OneTable nourishment for the same week.

 - If you want to use your nourishment for places like Etsy, ModernTribe, or other options that have longer shipping windows, you must post your dinner and request these nourishment options at least two (2) weeks in advance.

 How many guests do I need to have at my dinner?